 I always like to point the following out for my first time readers.
 Furuta is a Japanese company that produced a series of gashapon toys.
 Gashapon toys are meant to be nothing more than cheap little $1 to $5 bubble gum machine prizes.
 I like to remind my readers of this fact so that they can take any critical reviews I may make in the spirit it is given.
 I am in no way expecting these toys to be on the level of a Hallmark, Eaglemoss or Hot wheels toy.
 I found a neat video about these types of toys and you can check that out at THIS LINK.

 This cheap little toy packs in a lot of details both in its molding as well as its painting.
-I really could not find anything wrong with this model.
+Given its initial cost to purchase, I really could not find anything majorly wrong with this model.

-Eaglemoss = $25
+Eaglemoss = $24

 Furuta = $11

-Micro Machine = $4
+Micro Machine = $5